raae/queen.raae.codes/content/emails-queen/2022/04/05-netlify-cdn/index.md

 ---
 title: Gatsby ImageCDN on Netlify
 emojii: 🖼 ☁️
-tags: image cdn, netlify, pow, images
+tags: image cdn, pow, images
+brands: Netlify
 ---

 The POW! web app is hosted on Netlify, and so is the [soon to be released](https://pow-site.netlify.com/) version of the marketing site.